updated on 17 January 2023

-However, it's worth bearing in mind that Twitter and LinkedIn far outstrip Facebook as tools for news and communicating with solicitors' firms (and barristers' chambers), as well as the highly active legal commentariat.
+It's worth bearing in mind that Twitter and LinkedIn far outstrip Facebook or Instagram as tools for news and communicating with solicitors' firms (and barristers' chambers), as well as the highly active legal commentariat.

 Also growing is firms and influencers using Instagram to interact with aspiring lawyers.
 Many firms and students are doing Q&As and making Instagram Live videos to share information about the legal world so following these accounts is a great way to find out about the profession and future employers.
 And some firms are slowly making their way onto TikTok too – stay tuned to see which law firm goes viral first…

 For information on how to get the most out of social media, read our social media guide for aspiring lawyers.